mastering-js/masteringjs.io/tutorials/chartjs/label-color.md

-With chartjs version 3.7.1, you can change the color of the axis.
+With chartjs version 3.7.1, you can change the color of the labels.
 In version 3, chartjs changed how to configure the x and y axis of the graph.
 Instead of a array, it is now an object.
 Do not use version 2 as there is a bug where the x-axis options point to the y-axis options and vice versa.